awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-files.md

     destination: /webapps/myApp
 ```

-In this example, the following two operations will be performed during the **Install** event:
+In this example, the following two operations are performed during the **Install** event:

 1. Copy the `Config/config.txt` file in your revision to the `/webapps/Config/config.txt` path on the instance\.